EusdenLin/HDR-Reconstruction-Boosting/README.md

-# HDR Reconstruction Boosting with Training-Free and Exposure-Consistent Diffusion
+# [WACV 2026] HDR Reconstruction Boosting with Training-Free and Exposure-Consistent Diffusion

 This project is built upon [DiffusionLight](https://diffusionlight.github.io/)